Arthur Strauss

-Siblings
+Early life

-Strauss had two brothers: Heinrich Alphons Strauss (born 21 December 1841, Mainz; d.
-14 June 1906, London) and Sigmund Ferdinand Strauss (b.
-16 November 1843, Mainz; d.
-13 July 1882, Paris).
+Arthur Strauss was born Issidor Arthur Strauss on 29 April 1847 in Mayence (Mainz), Rhineland-Palatinate, Germany.
+He was the son of Samuel Strauss (born 8 November 1811, Kriegsheim, Germany), a merchant, and Rosalia Drucker (born 4 January 1820, Frankfurt, Germany).
+Strauss had two brothers: Heinrich Alphons Strauss (21 December 1841, Mainz – 14 June 1906, London) and Sigmund Ferdinand Strauss (16 November 1843, Mainz – 13 July 1882, Paris).
 Strauss lived together with his elder brother Heinrich, at 91 St George's Square, Pimlico, London, until his marriage.

-Education

 He was educated at a German university where he took first prizes in mathematics, Latin and Greek.

-Naturalisation

 In 1884, while living at 91 St. George's Square, London, he became a naturalised British citizen and modified his name to Arthur Isidor Strauss, making his middle name 'Isador' (with one 's').

-Marriage

-At the age of 46, Arthur Strauss married 29-year-old Minna Cohen on 3 June 1893 at the Register Office in the District of St. George's Square, Pimlico, London.

-Children

-Strauss had two children: George Russell Strauss (1901-1993), a politician and for five years "Father of the House" (of Commons), and Victor Arthur Strauss (1895-1916), a lieutenant in the Royal Flying Corps who was killed in action in 1916.
-In 1901, Strauss was living with his wife in an eighteen-room mansion situated at No. 1 Kensington Palace Gardens, Kensington, London.
-The merchant banker and philanthropist, Isaac Seligman, lived down the road at No. 17 Kensington Palace Gardens.

-Profession
+Career

-Strauss and his brother Heinrich Alphons were both tin and copper merchants and ran a highly successful metals business called A. Strauss & Co, situated at 16 Rood Lane, EC3, London.
+Strauss and his brother Heinrich Alphons were both tin and copper merchants and ran a highly successful metals business called A. Strauss & Co., situated at 16 Rood Lane, EC3, London.

-Political career

-General Election 1892
+Politics

 In the General Election of 1892, Strauss, a Liberal Unionist, lost to Charles Augustus Vansittart Conybeare (Liberal) by 438 votes in the battle for the Camborne constituency of Cornwall.

-General Election 1895

 He was first elected to the House of Commons of the United Kingdom at the 1895 General Election as MP for Camborne, Cornwall, having unsuccessfully contested the seat in 1892, defeating his 1892 election rival Charles A.V.
 Conybeare.

-General Election 1900

 Strauss was narrowly defeated by William Sproston Caine by 108 votes in the 1900 General Election, and failed to regain the seat at a by-election in 1903 after the death of his successor.

-General Election 1906

 At the 1906 general election, he was selected to stand as the Conservative candidate in Paddington North, where the sitting Conservative MP Sir John Aird was retiring and the local Conservative Association had found difficulty in selecting a candidate.
 However, his selection proved controversial, because Strauss was Jewish and the Liberal Party candidate Leo Chiozza Money was Italian, and a committee of objectors to "foreign" candidates was formed which persuaded Sir Henry Burdett to run as an Independent Unionist candidate.
 Although the constituency had at times been marginal, Paddington North had been held by a Conservative since its creation in 1885, but the split Unionist vote allowed Money to win the seat for the Liberals.